Britain's Hudson-Smith retains European 400m title

 "For a change I have very few words.
 It's a combination of so much hard work," Haydock-Wilson told BBC Sport.

-"This represents a lot and it's a great check point in my journey.
+"This represents a lot and it's a great checkpoint in my journey.
 I just can't wait to keep going.

 "Honestly, the goals I have are terrifying but I keep dreaming them anyway.
 I know with the guidance of people like Matt and my team around me that I can achieve anything."